beckermr/pizza-cutter-sims/runs/README.md

  - g{N} = GAIA-like at approx dens of N per arcmin^2
  - n = skip the interpolation inside regions with star holes
+ - e = put star flags in metadetect bmask_flags for skipping stuff on survey edges

 ## notes